-- 1 At the top, turn right downhill and in a short distance turn left at the junction marked with the red cycle route post 116 - take care, fast moving cyclists nearby. - 8 After about 50m, take the left fork, following the public bridleway - beware, cyclists crossing - head up hill passing a 10km run post on the right. - At the junction turn left.
-(To take a short-cut, turn right to meet the trail at instruction No.24 and turn right). - Take the first right turn then almost immediately go right again downhill.
-This track can get a bit churned up by horses in wet conditions. - 11) At the cross roads, turn left onto the family trail at Pt.40. and head downhill.
-In Spring this path is edged by bluebells and ferns.
-After rain listen for the sound of the stream on the right, near Pt.38, as it makes its way towards Louisa Lake. - 12 At Pt.37 go straight on then bear left for a bench with a view over the lake.

-Louisa and Marshal lakes are both named for the Beresford family, the founders of the Pinetum.
-This lake would have been originally constructed as a hammer pond, a source of water power for the iron forge and furnace that were at Frith Farm in 1574.

-- 13 After admiring the view, retrace your steps to Pt.35 and follow the main, wide track ahead and downhill.
-Soon you will see a green way marker for Frith wood horse trail J on your left before crossing over the stream. - 14 Ignore the turning to the left part way up the hill and keep to the main path up hill. - 15 At the top, take the left fork bridleway Frith wood.
+- 7 At the top, turn right downhill and in a short distance turn left at the junction marked with the red cycle route Pt.116 take care, fast moving cyclists nearby. - 8 After about 50m, take the left fork, following the public bridleway beware, cyclists crossing head up hill passing a 10km run post on the right. - 9 At the junction turn left.
+(To take a short-cut, turn right to meet the trail at description No.24 and turn right). - 10 Take the first right turn then almost immediately go right again downhill.
+This track can get a bit churned up by horses in wet conditions. - 11 At the cross roads, turn left onto the family trail at Pt.40. and head downhill.
+In spring this path is edged by bluebells and ferns.
+After rain listen for the sound of the stream on the right, near Pt.38, as it makes its way towards Louisa Lake. - 2 At Pt.37 go straight on then bear left for a bench with a view over the lake. - Louisa and Marshal lakes are both named for the Beresford family, the founders of the National Pinetum.
+This lake would have been originally constructed as a hammer pond, a source of water power for the iron forge and furnace that were at Frith Farm in 1574. - After admiring the view, retrace your steps to Pt.35 and follow the main, wide track ahead and downhill.
+Soon you will see a green way marker for Frith wood horse trail J on your left before crossing over the stream. - Ignore the turning to the left part way up the hill and keep to the main path up hill. - (5) At the top, take the left fork bridleway Frith wood.
 After about 200m a view from the forest edge over farm land opens up to the left.
-There is a bench here where you can watch and listen for buzzards and hear the "clocking" of pheasants. - 16 At the cross paths, (Pt.48) go left on the Frith wood trail. - At the bottom of the slope go right at the T junction, still on the Frith wood trail.
-It can be muddy but the broad-leaf copse is full of bluebells in Spring. - 18 At the fingerpost bear left as the path curves.
-These tracks have the edges regularly cleared of scrub and saplinas.
+There is a bench here where you can watch and listen for buzzards and hear the "clocking" of pheasants. - 16 At the cross paths (Pt.48) go left on the Frith wood trail. - At the bottom of the slope go right at the T junction, still on the Frith wood trail.
+It can be muddy but the broad-leaf copse is full of bluebells in spring. - (18) At the fingerpost bear left as the path curves.
+These tracks have the edges regularly cleared of scrub and saplings.
 If the trees are allowed to meet overhead, rain dripping from the branches erodes the paths.
-The bracken you see on both sides is very invasive but provides cover for wild life and is a glorious sight in late autumn when the tawny foliage is turned to gold by sunbeams.
+The bracken you see on both sides is very invasive but provides cover for wildlife and is a glorious sight in late